Information for families attending the meeting.

 At the Venue

-There will be a family room allocated the venue.
+There will be a family room allocated at the venue.
 This room will contain a microwave, fridge and kettle.
 There will be seating and an area for those that need to breastfeed or express.
 Please feel free to bring toys to use in this area.
 It is your responsibility to ensure children are accompanied by an adult at all times.

 We are currently exploring the option of childcare provision at the Symposium.
 We are looking into available options and will update you as soon as we can.